JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/exakta-lens-sony-camera.md

+---
-# Exackta Lens on a Modern Sony Camera
+title: Exakta Lens on a Modern Sony Camera
+description: Attaching a vintage Exakta lens to a modern Sony a6400 camera
+date: 2025-08-23T00:00:00
+tags: ["photography", "camera", "build"]
+type: post
+showTableOfContents: true
+---

 ## Introduction

-I had the crazy idea of attaching a vintage Exackta lens to my modern Sony a6400.
+I had the crazy idea of attaching a vintage Exakta lens to my modern Sony a6400.

 I first wanted to see how I could non-permanently yet securely attach something to the body of my camera.
 I figured there must be some sort of camera body cover, and sure enough I found a two pack on Amazon for $7.
 Sweet!